matrix-org/matrix-spec-proposals/proposals/3824-sso-redirect-action.md

-# MSC3824: Ability to distinguish between login and registration

-A client can determine the available authentication methods/types via the `GET /_matrix/client/v3/login` endpoint.

-However, unless registration is blanket disabled (i.e. `POST /_matrix/client/v3/register` returns `403`) then it is assumed that both login and registration are possible using all given auth types.

-Furthermore, a homeserver cannot tell if a `m.login.sso` request for `GET /_matrix/client/v3/login/sso/redirect` is intended to be used to login an existing user or register a new user.
+# MSC3824: OIDC aware clients

-In the context of [MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964):
+In the context of [MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) we can define four types of client:

-1. a client needs to know whether registration can be completed by a particular auth type;
-2. the homeserver needs to know the intent so that the correct UI can be shown to the user.
+1. *OIDC native client* - This is a client that, where the homeserver supports it, talks to the specified OP in order to complete login and registration. e.g. Element X (WIP), Hydrogen (WIP)
+1. *OIDC aware client* - This is a client that is aware of OIDC but will still use existing auth types (e.g. `m.login.sso`) to auth with an OIDC enabled homeserver.
+1. *Legacy client with SSO support* - This is a client that is not aware of OIDC but does support `m.login.sso` flow. e.g. Element Web, iOS, Android, Fluffy, Nheko, Cinny
+1. *Legacy client without SSO support* - This is a client that is not aware of OIDC at all and nor does it support `m.login.sso` flow.
+Typically auth is done via `m.login.password` only. e.g. Fractal

+The purpose of differentiating #2 and #3 is that, for a Legacy client with SSO support, the user journey can be optimised with minimal modifications when talking to an OIDC enabled homeserver.

+This proposal outlines changes to facilitate clients in becoming OIDC aware.

 ## Proposal

-Firstly, the homeserver can optionally specify which actions are supported for an authentication type.

-Secondly, a client can specify which action the user is wanting to achieve at the point of SSO redirection.
+Firstly, a client can specify which action the user is wanting to achieve at the point of SSO redirection.
+This allows the homeserver to display the most relevant UI to the user.

-### Homeserver specifies available actions per auth type
+Secondly, the homeserver can optionally specify which auth type is `delegated.oidc.compatibility` are supported for an authentication type.

+### Homeserver indicates that an `m.login.sso` flow is for compatibility

-Add an optional `actions` field to the response of `GET /_matrix/client/v3/login`:
+Add an optional `delegated.oidc.compatibility` field to the response of `GET /_matrix/client/v3/login`:

-`actions?: ("login" | "register")[]`
+`"delegated.oidc.compatibility"?: boolean`

-For example, if a homeserver supports password for login only, and SSO for login and registration then a response could look like:
+For example, if a homeserver is advertising password login for legacy clients only then it could return the following:

 ```
 {
   "flows": [{
-    "type": "m.login.password",
+    "type": "m.login.password"
-    "actions": ["login"],
   }, {
     "type": "m.login.sso",
-    "actions": ["login", "register"]
+    "delegated.oidc.compatibility": true
   }]
 }

 ```

-If no `actions` field is present then the client should assume that both `login` and `register` are both supported unless indicated elsewhere by the API (e.g. registration disabled `403`).

-If `actions` is empty array (i.e. `[]`) then no action is supported.
+If the client finds `delegated.oidc.compatibility` to be `true` then, assuming it supports that auth type, it should present this as the only login/registration method available to the user.

 ### Client indicates `action` on SSO redirect